Palau, Sardinia: Economy

 The tourism sector is the main resource, mainly during the summer season thanks to the clubs, hotels and the presence of a tourist harbour.
 The town has a library located in Palazzo Fresi, which overlooks the square of the same name.

-Infrastructure and Transport
+Transport

 Railways

 Palau is crossed by the terminal stretch of the Sassari-Tempio-Palau railway, active only as a tourist railway of the "Trenino Verde".
 The district has two stations: Palau and Palau Marina.
 The latter is the railway terminus and is located in the harbour area.
 In the stretch between the two stations, there is a driving rod exchange, necessary to overcome the steep slope.

-Twin Towns

-Palau has been twinned with Saint-Genest-Lerpt (department of the Loire, Rhone-Alpes region, France) since September 2005.